 - Immunizations appropriate for age and health history.

 - Oral health screening and referral to a dental home.

-The Texas Health Steps Dental Program provides preventive, treatment, emergency, and orthodontic care for children 6 months through 20 years of age.
-Texas Health Steps dental checkups are recommended every 3-6 months, starting at 6 months of age.
-The Texas Health Steps dental program includes the following services:
+Dental services provided through Texas Health Steps include preventive, treatment, emergency, and orthodontic care for children six months through 20 years of age.
+Texas Health Steps dental checkups are recommended every six months, starting at six months of age.
+Texas Health Steps dental services include the following:

 - Cleaning (prophylaxis)